FACatMGH/AutoBAT/README.md

 Installation
 ------------
-Currently, the most effcient installation is
+Currently, the most efficient installation is
 ``` r
 # The development version from GitHub:
 # install.packages("devtools")